PlaidCloud/website/content/en/docs/reference/using-api/_index.md

 ## API groups

 [API groups](https://git.k8s.io/community/contributors/design-proposals/api-machinery/api-group.md)
-make it easier to extend the Kubernetes API.
+make it easier to extend the PlaidCloud API.
 The API group is specified in a REST path and in the `apiVersion` field of a serialized object.

-There are several API groups in Kubernetes:
+There are several API groups in PlaidCloud:

 *  The *core* (also called *legacy*) group is found at REST path `/api/v1`.
    The core group is not specified as part of the `apiVersion` field, for